openshift-labs/learn-katacoda/intro-openshift/getting-started/1explore-cli.md

 More technically, it's a visualization of the Kubernetes namespace based on the developer access controls.

 ## Command Line Interface (CLI)
-In this course, we're not focusing on CLI, but we want you to be aware of it in case CLI is your thing. **An additional course specifically in CLI will be available later.** Now, we're just going to practice logging in so you can get some experience with how the CLI works.
+In this course, we're not focusing on CLI, but we want you to be aware of it in case using the command line is your thing. **An additional course specifically for the CLI will be available later.** Now, we're just going to practice logging in so you can get some experience with how the CLI works.

 ## Task
 Let's get started by logging in.
 Your task is to enter the following into the console: